ONSdigital/sdc-global-design-patterns/components/02-form-elements/input/README.md

 The addition of an '[Other option](input--radio-other)' is available.
 This variant is used where supplemental information is required from the user to describe the nature of their answer.
 This additional input is restricted to a single line text [input](input) with a descriptive [label](label).

 ## Context
-Context vary for each input but label is used for human readable aspect and `label_text` is input content.

 ## Scope
 Global